djpogo/lazy-scripts/README.md

 ## CustomEvents (since 0.2.3)

-I removed the `CustomEvent` polyfill.
-CustomEvents are fired when the browser supports it, so if you need IE11 support and Custom Events, include the polyfill you trust most.
+I **de-include** the `CustomEvent` polyfill I added in `0.2.2`.
+LazyScripts still dispatches CustomEvents if your browser supports it.
+It is up to you to include (or no) the polyfill you like the most.

 ## Script Adjustments